 Don’t be concerned with acquiring full sets.
 Some sets are done by multiple people and you may only be interested in one or two volumes in a set.
 I really enjoy Dr. John MacArthur so I’m using his study guides and getting his individual commentaries, by the end of three years I will have acquired the entire New Testament set.

 Don’t stick with one commentary though, the more commentaries you get the more you will learn.
 I’m also getting commentaries from The Crossway Classic Commentary Series, as well as R. C. Sproul.
 Because Charles Spurgeon is my theological mentor I am also looking to see if he has written on each book before I start studying it.
 I’m also looking at different commentary sets on my favorite books of the New Testament.

 I get all my stuff from christianbook.com they are always running sales on academic stuff, so you will be able to find language tools and commentaries at great prices.
-A yearly membership is just $5 which gives you even better discounts on the already low prices.
-I am not an affiliate and don’t make money from them, each link is directly to them.
-I’m just very happy with the products, prices and customer service and highly recommend them.
+Yearly membership is just $5 which gives you even better discounts on the already low prices.
+I am not an affiliate and don’t make money from them, each link is direct to them.
+I’m just very happy with the products, prices, and customer service, and highly recommend them.
 You can also check discount bookstores for used commentaries.